Illinois Survey Guide

 Finding the right land surveyor in Illinois is not just about price.
 You need someone with an active Illinois PLS license, experience with the type of survey you need, and familiarity with your county's recorded plats and local requirements.
 This guide walks you through every step of finding and hiring a qualified surveyor in Illinois.

-Under the Illinois Professional Land Surveyor Act of 1989 (225 ILCS 330/), anyone who performs boundary surveys, sets monuments, or prepares plats in Illinois must hold a valid Illinois PLS license.
+In this state, only a licensed Professional Land Surveyor can certify a survey.
+The Illinois Department of Financial and Professional Regulation maintains the official registry of licensed professionals.
+Every surveyor in our Illinois directory is sourced from state licensing records.
 Hiring an unlicensed person to do survey work is not just risky; the resulting work has no legal standing and cannot be recorded, used in court, or accepted by lenders or title companies.

 Step 2: Use Official and Professional Directories